pokt-network/docs/community/trophies/community-shepherds.md

 {% hint style="success" %}
 #### Qualified!

-You're now qualified for a vote in our DAO.
-Follow the rest of the steps outlined here to claim your vote:
+Once you've reached Shepherd, you're now qualified for a vote in our DAO.
 {% endhint %}

 ## Regen